kammitama5/kammitama5.github.io/_posts/2018-6-20-Wednesday-June-20th.md

 - And am really fascinated by tools like the [DaCapo](http://www.dacapobench.org/) benchmarking suite.
 Programmers talk about "benchmarking", but it's often a sort of hand-wavy explanation when I've listened in on conversations.
 This was the first time I had heard specific, standardized tools used specifically for benchmarking from a community.
 So it's really interesting.
+- I've also managed to unwittingly catch the attention of almost every person at the [Semmle](https://semmle.com/) booth.
+  Aditya said "I saw you speaking with my coworker", and soon he was roped in, and took my name down, and I said if I get into a PhD, I'd love to work with them over summer.
+I just really like their culture and I liked every single person I've met from that company.
+Their reasoning makes a lot of sense to me, even though I need to get better technically and just write a lot more code (which I'm working on every day).
+They also have an SF office, and I asked Aditya if they'd possibly have a Haskell meetup or something there, because he'd meet some great people in the Bay who do Haskell.
+  He's moving there soon.
+I'd go, also.
+I really enjoyed speaking with everyong at that company, and I like their values.

 ## In real life
 - I met both Joaquim Breitner (who I've only ever seen via posts on github issues or pull requests or on mailing lists